Heroin Addiction Treatment

 Medically assisted heroin detox is typically covered under regular health insurance.
 If your health insurance includes behavioral health coverage it may greatly reduce the price of heroin addiction treatment.
 Many insurances have a substance abuse component as well as a residential treatment component.
 Health insurance may also cover pharmacological treatments for opioid addiction.
 For instance, the prescription drug Suboxone may be covered.
 This is a form of medication-assisted treatment for heroin.
 If your health insurance does not cover inpatient rehab you may be able to find affordable outpatient rehab.
 The best way to determine the specifics of insurance coverage for heroin treatment is to call us.
 Our admissions team will work directly with your health insurance company.
 We’ll determine what type of substance abuse and mental health treatment you’re eligible for.
 We’ll estimate any out-of-pocket costs to you.
 Reach our advisors at: 844-876-5568

 Get Evidence-Based Heroin Addiction Treatment

 Getting help for heroin use can mean the difference between life and death.
-If you or a loved one is suffering from heroin addiction, we can help.
-Promises drug rehabs provide the specialized medical and psychological care to stop using heroin and rebuild your life.
-Call us today: 844-876-5568
+If you or a loved one is caught in the grip of heroin addiction, call us today.
+Promises drug rehab provides the medical and psychological care you need to stop using heroin.
+Take back your life.
+Call now: 844-876-5568

 To learn more about Heroin Addiction Treatment, call 844-876-5568